davetang/pi/README.md

 # Raspberry Pi notes

-I have a Raspberry Pi 3 and 4 (and I might buy a 5 at some point) and I tend to forget how I did things, so I'm keeping my notes here.
+I have a Raspberry Pi 3, 4, and 5; I tend to forget how I did things, so I'm keeping my notes here.
+(Or I could set things up using [Ansible](https://github.com/davetang/learning_ansible)!)

 ## Setup